skupperproject/skupper-website/input/start/index.md

 <div class="code-label session-2">West</div>

     $ skupper status
-    Skupper enabled for namespace 'west'.
+    Skupper is enabled for namespace "west" in interior mode.
 It is connected to 1 other site.
+It has no exposed services.

 <div class="code-label session-1">East</div>

     $ skupper status
-    Skupper enabled for namespace 'east'.
+    Skupper is enabled for namespace "west" in interior mode.
 It is connected to 1 other site.
+It has no exposed services.

 ## Step 5: Expose your services